 A STA (local) for which dot11OCBActivated is false keeps an enumerated state variable for each STA (remote) with which direct communication via the WM is needed.
 In this context, direct communication refers to the transmission of any class 2 or class 3 frame with an Address 1 field that matches the MAC address of the remote STA.

-A FILS STA that has dot11FILSActivated equal to true and dot11OCBActivated equal to false for which dot11OCBActivated is false and dot11FILSActivated is true uses the state transition as described in 10.3.2 (State transition diagram for nonmesh STAs), in which the STA keeps an enumerated state variable.
+A FILS STA that has dot11FILSImplemented equal to true and dot11FILSActivated equal to true for which dot11OCBActivated is false and dot11FILSActivated is true uses the state transition as described in 10.3.2 (State transition diagram for nonmesh STAs), in which the STA keeps an enumerated state variable.
 [CID 4700, 4013, 4701]

 A STA for which dot11MeshActivated is true (i.e., a mesh STA) does not use procedures described in 10.3.5 (Association, reassociation, and disassociation).
 Instead, a mesh STA uses a mesh peering management protocol (MPM) or an authenticated mesh peering exchange (AMPE) to manage states and state variables for each peer STA.
 See 13.3 (Mesh peering management (MPM)) and 13.5 (Authenticated mesh peering exchange (AMPE)) for details.